4 month sleep regression: Why it happens and what you can do about it

 So, what happens during the 4 month sleep regression?

-This is how it typically plays out: Your baby falls asleep in your arms or a swing/bouncer, then is moved to the crib.
-Later, when they wake up in between sleep cycles and their environment is different from the way they fell asleep, this causes them to wake fully (rather than fall back to sleep on their own and shift onto the next sleep cycle).
+When they wake up between sleep cycles later and discover they’re no longer in your arms, this causes them to wake fully (rather than fall back to sleep on their own and shift onto the next sleep cycle).

 Think of it this way — you fall asleep with a pillow, but when you wake up during the night, it’s mysteriously vanished.
-You’d want that pillow back and might have a hard time returning to sleep without it.
+You’d want that pillow back and might have a hard time returning to sleep without it, right?
 However, if your pillow had remained under your head, you’d be able to just roll over and fall back to sleep.

 How long does the 4 month sleep regression last?